YasminLPS/YasminLPS/README.md

 ### Hi 👋

-- I work with Back-End 💻
+- I work with Full Stack development 💻
-- I am studying JS and ASP.Net Core MVC 📚
+- I am studying React, PHP and more about APIs 📚
 - My pronouns is she/her ♀️

 <div align="center">